anbox-cloud/discourse-docs/howto/stream/oob-data.md

 For a web-based application, you can use the JavaScript SDK which you can find under [Anbox Cloud SDKs](https://discourse.ubuntu.com/t/anbox-cloud-sdks/17844#streaming-sdk).
-To receive the data sent from the Android application running in the Anbox container, implement the `messageReceived` callback of the `AnboxStream` object:
+To receive the data sent from the Android application running in the Anbox Cloud instance, implement the `messageReceived` callback of the `AnboxStream` object:

 ```